Does believing in Christ mean refusing to ask hard questions in the midst of doubt?

 Doubt is familiar territory for Lee Strobel, the former atheist and award-winning author of books for skeptics and Christians.
 But he believes that faith and reason go hand in hand, and that Christianity is a defensible religion.

 Through compelling personal stories and experts testimony combined with reflection and interaction, Christians and spiritual seekers will learn how to overcome these obstacles, deepen their spiritual convictions, and find new confidence that Christianity is a reasonable faith.
-This package—perfect for small groups and Bible studies—includes one study guide and one DVD.

 - The Challenge of Faith